phrase/phraseapp-go/README.md

 # phraseapp-go

-Go library for PhraseApp API v2.
+Go library for Phrase API v2.

 # Start using it